What is Christmas? It is tenderness for the past, courage for the present, hope for the future. —Agnes M. Pahro

-If you want to get more creative, you can also use star anise, grapefruit slices, lemon slices and/or pomegranates...depending on the scent/look you're going for in your home.
+If you want to be extra creative, you can also use star anise, grapefruit slices, lemon slices and/or pomegranates...depending on the scent/look you're going for in your home.

 Note: After the third use, I remove the cinnamon sticks (this is very important because you don’t want to clog your disposal/drain; remove star anise as well if you plan on using those), dump the entire pot into the kitchen sink (a little bit at a time, of course), and turn on the garbage disposal while running some water.
-I do this to get rid of any extra kitchen odors and while making sure nothing is wasted.
+I do this to get rid of any extra kitchen odors while making sure nothing is wasted.
 Just make sure your pot is cooled off entirely as you don’t want to dump hot water into your sink and have the possibility of getting burned/injured.

 If you’re a DIY’er like myself, here’s the same recipe, packaged as gifts that I made several years ago.
 Keep scrolling for quick instructions on how to make these potpourri gifts!

 When I filled a treat bag, I wanted to make it visually appealing.
 I started with cinnamon powder at the bottom, then added cloves.
 From there, add rosemary/evergreen tree sprigs to the side, then fill with cranberries, and top with fruit.
 Twist and tie!

-This gift was almost a fail because the bags with apples in them were very hard to tie.
+This Christmas potpourri gift was almost a failure because the bags with apples in them were very hard to tie.
 Learn from me.
 Pay attention to fruit sizes and pick smaller oranges and apples.
 In hindsight, I should’ve brought one of the cellophane bags with me to the grocery store.
 That way, I could make sure the apples and oranges I selected fit through the opening as I needed room to tie off the bag.